weakish/weakish.github.com/ceylon-kotlin.md

 Kotlin, also developed by JetBrains, is shipped with recent versions of IntelliJ.
 Recent versions of Kotlin has better IntelliJ support, like postfix code completion.
-Now Kotlin is also available on Eclipse.
+Kotlin is also available on Eclipse.

 Mutability
 ----------